ioliveros/Isentia-data-engineer-role/README.md

 **Search articles**
 ----
-  Search articles which was scraped from theguardian.com by keyword
+  Search articles which was scraped from theguardian.com by keywords.

+  The search behavior would perform the logical conjunction between keywords.
 * ****

   `http://ec2-54-206-48-181.ap-southeast-2.compute.amazonaws.com/search`